 In times of Corona, FFF movement is also struggling.
-Besides empty streets, the Corona pandemic brings with it many feelings of insecurity, worry.
+Besides empty streets, the Corona pandemic brings with it many feelings of insecurity and worry.
 Some people just have other things to worry about since Corona than the climate, it seems.

-As soon as events are allowed again, blant friday for future events with a limited number of people and wearing masks will take place.
+As soon as events are allowed again, blant Friday for Future events with a limited number of people wearing masks will take place.
 All FFF members hope that demonstrations can take place again soon.